 \end{thm} In the case where the target state $\sigma$ is an eigenstate of an observable $A$, the Gramian method allows to derive a further bound.
-While the assumptions here are stronger, this bound is particularly useful in a applications such as the variational quantum eigensolver and when the observable of interest commutes with a Hamiltonian $H$ for which the target state is an eigenstate.
+While the assumptions here are stronger, this bound is particularly useful in applications such as the variational quantum eigensolver and when the observable of interest commutes with a Hamiltonian $H$ for which the target state is an eigenstate.
 Formally, we have the following result: \begin{thm}[Eigenvalues] Let $\rho\in\cS(\cH_d)$ be a density operator and let $A$ be an arbitrary observable with eigenstate $\ket{\psi}$ and eigenvalue $\lambda$, $A\ket{\psi} = \lambda\ket{\psi}$.
 Suppose that $\epsilon \geq 0$ is such that $\cF(\rho,\,\ket{\psi}) = \bra{\psi}\rho\ket{\psi} \geq 1-\epsilon$.
 Then, lower and upper bounds for $\lambda$ can be expressed as

-\end{thm} The proofs for both Theorems presented in this section take as starting the point~\eqref{eq:gramian_inequality} which is first extended to mixed state via purifications and Uhlmann's Theorem.
+\end{thm} The proofs for both Theorems presented in this section start from~\eqref{eq:gramian_inequality} which is first extended to mixed state via purifications and an application of Uhlmann's Theorem.
 The second step of the proof is a rewriting of the inequality in the case where the target state is an eigenstate of $A$ (Theorem~\ref{thm:gramian_eigenvalue}), and, in the case of Theorem~\ref{thm:gramian_expectation}, an application of the Cauchy-Schwarz inequality.
 The proofs are given in~\appref{sec:appendix-gramian-expectation} and~\appref{sec:appendix-gramian-eigenvalue}.